 Custodial credit risk for bank demand deposits is the risk that in the event of a bank failure, the College's deposits may not be returned to it.
-The majority of the College's demand deposits are with Timberland Bank.
-All cash and equivalents, except for change funds and petty cash held by the College, are insured by the Federal Deposit Insurance Corporation (FDIC) or by collateral held by the Washington Public Deposit Protection Commission (PDPC).
+The majority of the College's demand deposits are with Key Bank.
+All cash and equivalents, except for change funds held by the College, are insured by the Federal Deposit Insurance Corporation (FDIC) or by collateral held by the Washington Public Deposit Protection Commission (PDPC).